Blogs

 These founders had to reinvent the wheel many times with multiple digital marketing agencies and freelancers, and eventually got tired of it!
 They even started to learn how to do it on their own.
 One co-founder describes his experience, “We have to do this, we have to do that!
 And this, and that!
 How are we supposed to do it?”

-What he meant was that they had to learn to create a lot of content, learn to run campaigns using various tools and platforms.
+What he meant was that they had to learn to implement effective content marketing for small business, learn to run campaigns using various tools and platforms.
 All of this required them to have clear, deep functional knowledge of digital marketing for small businesses strategy and its execution, which is an enormous job for them as they had limited time in a day, and other, important roles to play!

 At one point, these business owners spent $20,000 on a digital marketing agency over 3 months and quickly realized that none of that was moving the needle or generating any sales demand.
 They lost a lot of valuable time and had to cancel the engagement with the agency.